-6. Dynamic mobility management
+7.1.
+DMM scenarios and Dynamic mobility management requirement

-The above distributed architecture, which has an MR and an HoA allocation function in each network, enables dynamic mobility management.
+The distributed architecture described in Section 5.1, which has an MR and an HoA allocation function in each network, enables dynamic mobility management.

-When new applications are started after moving to a new network, the device can simply use a new IP address allocated by the new network.
-Dynamic mobility management, i.e., invoking mobility management only when needed, has been proposed in [Paper-Distributed.Dynamic.Mobility].
+When new applications are started after the MN moves to a new network, the device can simply use a new IP address allocated by the new network.
+Dynamic mobility management, i.e., invoking mobility management only when needed, has been proposed in [Paper-Distributed.Dynamic.Mobility] and [Paper-Host.based.DMM].

-The architecture with multiple mobility routing functions compared with a centralized approach is more convenient to achieve dynamic mobility management.
-In Figure 6 above, the LM function and the IP address allocation function may co-locate.
-The device MN11 originally attached to the first network (Network1) may simply be using a dynamic IP address HoAll which is leased from Networkl with a finite lifetime of say 24 hours.
+The architecture with multiple mobility routing functions compared with a centralized approach is more appropriate for achieving dynamic mobility management.
+In Figure 9 above, the LM function and the IP address allocation function may be co-located.
+The device MN11, originally attached to the first network (Network1), may simply be using a dynamic IP address HoAll which is leased from Networkl with a finite lifetime of, say, 24 hours.
 As MN11 leaves the first network and attaches to the third network (Network3), it acquires a new IP address IP33 from Network3.
 MN11 may or may not have ongoing sessions requiring session continuity.
-If it does not, there is no need for LM1 to keep a binding for the home address HoA11 of MN11.
-If it does, it may use the existing MIP signaling mechanism so that the LM1 will keep the binding HoA11:MR3.
-MR3 in turn will keep the binding HoAll: IP33.
-Such a hierchy of binding with MR3 acting as the proxy location maintenance function between LM1 and MN11 will also cause MR3 to act as a proxy mobility routing function between MR1 and MN11 so that packets destined to MR1 will be redirected to MR3.
+If it does not have, there is no need for LM1 to keep a binding for the home address HoA11 of MN11.
+If it does, it may use the existing MIPv6 signaling mechanism so that the LM1 will maintain the binding HoA11:MR3.
+MR3 in turn will maintain the binding HoAll: IP33.
+Such a hierarchy of binding with MR3 acting as the proxy location maintenance function between LM1 and MN11 will also cause MR3 to act as a proxy MR function between MR1 and MN11 so that packets destined to MR1 will be redirected to MR3.

-When all the ongoing sessions requiring session continuity have terminated, it is possible for MN11 to deregister with LM1.
+When all ongoing sessions requiring session continuity terminate, it is possible for MN11 to deregister from LM1.
 Yet one may not assume the device will always perform the de-registration.
-Alternatively the lease of the dynamic IP address HoAll will expire upon which LM1 will remove the binding.
+Alternatively the lease of the dynamic IP address HoAll will expire upon which LMl will remove the binding.

-In the event that the ongoing session outlives the lease of the HoAll, MN11 will need to renew the lease with the IP address allocation function in the first network.
+In the event that the ongoing session outlives the lease of HoAll, MN11 will need to renew the lease with the IP address allocation function in the first network.